MrSingh/notes/content/notes/financial_crime.md

 There are a number of challenges to overcome and having a starategy in place will help to meet those challenges.

 The key to a successful strategy is having the the right teams to lead the the project - to implement, monitor and continously evolve strategy, policies and controls.
-I'll emphasis again, having the key personnel in place is paramount to the success of any financial crime startegy.
-This is because the right Finacial Crime Anaylyst will have a combination of skills that include indepth understanding of the following:
+I'll emphasis again, having the key personnel in place is paramount to the success of any financial crime strategy.
+This is because the right Financial Crime Analyst will have a combination of skills that include indepth understanding of the following:

 ### Technical and Soft Skills